uz-gaz/Tertimuss/docs/tutorials/02_system_specification.md

 The processor specification (ProcessorDefinition) specify how is the platform where the tasks are running.
 Some properties are only used when a thermal simulation is done.

+The physical processor model is very simple, however the thermal model simulator can handle complex processor floor plans (see the tertimuss.cubed_space_thermal_simulator package).

 It has the following properties:

 - board_definition: Definition of the CPU board (only used in thermal simulation)